Human microbiome: Nasal cavity

-The healthy nasal microbiome is dominated by Corynebacterium, and Staphylococcus.
+The healthy nasal microbiome is dominated by Corynebacterium and Staphylococcus species.
 The mucosal microbiome plays a critical role in modulating viral infection.

 Lung

 Much like the oral cavity, the upper and lower respiratory system possess mechanical deterrents to remove microbes.
-Goblet cells produce mucous which traps microbes and moves them out of the respiratory system via continuously moving ciliated epithelial cells.
+Goblet cells produce mucus which traps microbes and moves them out of the respiratory system via continuously moving ciliated epithelial cells.
 In addition, a bactericidal effect is generated by nasal mucus which contains the enzyme lysozyme.
 The upper and lower respiratory tract appears to have its own set of microbiota.
 Pulmonary bacterial microbiota belong to 9 major bacterial genera: Prevotella, Sphingomonas, Pseudomonas, Acinetobacter, Fusobacterium, Megasphaera, Veillonella, Staphylococcus, and Streptococcus.
 Some of the bacteria considered "normal biota" in the respiratory tract can cause serious disease especially in immunocompromised individuals; these include Streptococcus pyogenes, Haemophilus influenzae, Streptococcus pneumoniae, Neisseria meningitidis, and Staphylococcus aureus.
 Fungal genera that compose the pulmonary mycobiome include Candida, Malassezia, Neosartorya, Saccharomyces, and Aspergillus, among others.

 Unusual distributions of bacterial and fungal genera in the respiratory tract is observed in people with cystic fibrosis.
 Their bacterial flora often contains antibiotic-resistant and slow-growing bacteria, and the frequency of these pathogens changes in relation to age.